unbit/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

    rack = config.ru
    rbrequire = bundler/setup
    http-socket = :9191
+   uid = _graphite
+   gid = _graphite

 save it as ``/etc/uwsgi/graphiti.ini`` to let the Emperor to deploy it

-You can now connect to port 9191 to manage your gathered merics.
+You can now connect to port 9191 to manage your gathered metrics.

 As always you are free to place the instance under a proxy.